AjaiKN/bel-formatted/README.md

 ```

 !!bel

+### The Bel Interpreter

+> **Note**: Since this section jumps around a lot, talking about different
+> sections of the code, the remaining code is available on the right
+> and can be scrolled independently of the text.

 The operators we've defined so far, together with the axioms, will
 now enable us to define a function that acts as a Bel interpreter: a
 function that will take any Bel expression as an argument and